styx-static/styx/readme.md

 ### Handling of sass/scss

-Upon site rendering, styx will automatically convert SASS and SCSS files.
+Upon site rendering, Styx will automatically convert SASS and SCSS files.

 ### Template framework

 The `generic-template` theme provides a template framework that can be leveraged to easily create new themes or sites.
-Thank to this a theme like Hyde consists only in about 120 lines of nix templates.
+Thank to this a theme like Hyde consists only in about 120 lines of Nix templates.

 ### Configuration interface